What Happens if a Dog Gets Vaccinated Twice?

 How Long Can You Leave Between Dog Vaccinations?

 The waiting period between each vaccine should depend on the pet’s age.
-If it’s a puppy, vaccination usually happens three times in a period of six months.
+Vaccination usually happens three times in six months if it’s a puppy.
 After that, it could be yearly or once every three years.